ObEngine/Obidog/README.md

 ### Flavours

-The Obeldog bindings generator currently supports two flavours
+The Obidog bindings generator currently supports two flavours
 - sol3 (wip)
 - kaguya (deprecated)

-New flavours can be added easily in the `obeldog/generators/bindings_flavours` folder.
+New flavours can be added easily in the `obidog/generators/bindings_flavours` folder.
 It will maybe support the following flavours in the future when ÖbEngine is mature enough.
 - Wrenpp
 - GuraX